zachpino/digital-media/week5/structure.md

+###Base Page Structure

+---

-We will be basing our html structure on needing spaces for...
+We will construct the html structure of our page on needing spaces for...

 - Project Title
 - Subtitle